sudo-arash/extreme_math/readme.md

 - [x] Add a simple `TUI` (Text User Interface) to choose between levels.
 - [ ] Add a `Timer`.

+> [!NOTE]
-> **Remember** You can open an issue at any time, requesting a new feature.
+> You can open an issue at any time, requesting a new feature.
 While I'm continuously adding new features, you can also contribute to the game this way!
 If you need guidance on how to open a new issue, check out the **[Non-Programming Contributions](#non-programming-way)** section.

 ## Contributing
 ### Programming Way